khamitov527/mail-agent/README.md

 - "New email to [name/email]"
 - "Send email to [name/email]"
 - "Write message to [name/email]"
+- "Compose to [name/email]"
+- "Email to [name/email]"
+- "Write to [name/email]"

 ### Subject Line
 - "Subject: [your subject line]"
 - "Subject is [your subject line]"
 - "Add subject: [your subject line]"
+- "Set subject: [your subject line]"
+- "Set subject to [your subject line]"

 ### Email Body
 - "Say: [your message content]"
 - "Message body: [your message content]"
 - "Body says: [your message content]"
+- "Add message: [your message content]"
+- "Type: [your message content]"
+- "Write: [your message content]"

 ### Send Command
 - "Send"
 - "Send the email"
+- "Send it"
+- "Send now"
+- "Send this"
+- "Send message"
 - "Okay, send it"
 - "Go ahead and send"